 Awareness for Aware NI

-10th October was World Mental Health Day, and the support on social media was overwhelming.
+10th October is World Mental Health Day.
+The support on social media on this day is always overwhelming.
 At Aperture, we are keen to raise awareness for mental health not just one day of the year – but every day!
 There are some fantastic mental health charities and resources here in Northern Ireland, and one that is really close to my heart, is Aware NI.

 Aware NI was established in 1996 and is a charity revolved around helping those with depression and bipolar disorder, as well as supporting carers for people with the illness.
 It is the only charity in Northern Ireland to work exclusively for people with depression and bipolar disorder.

 Aware NI deliver a range of services to help and support those dealing with mental health issues.
 They attend community events to let people know what support and services are available to them, and deliver mental health and wellbeing programmes into communities, schools, colleges, universities and workplaces.
 These programmes include Mood Matters programmes, Living Life to the Full, Mental Health First Aid and Mindfulness, which are all designed to provide practical support and coping mechanisms to those living with, or caring for those with, mental illness.